 Program Educational Objectives:

-Program educational objectives are broad statements that describe the career and professional accomplishments that the program prepares its graduates to achieve within two to three years after graduation.
-The objective of the undergraduate program in petroleum engineering is to graduate engineers who are well prepared;
+Program educational objectives are broad statements that describe the career and professional accomplishments that the program prepares its graduates to achieve within a few years after graduation.

-- In petroleum engineering and related geosciences to compete in the global upstream petroleum industry.
+- established careers in petroleum engineering and related geosciences that enable them to compete in the global energy industry,

-- To adhere to professional ethics, observe HSE guidelines and respect social values.
+- shown adherence to professional ethics, compliance with HSE guidelines and practice of social responsibility.